 - Pivotal Phase 3 MDS Trial-We are currently enrolling a pivotal Phase 3 randomized, controlled trial evaluating APR-246 with azacitidine as frontline therapy in HMA-naïve TP53 mutant MDS patients.
 The trial has a target enrollment of 154 patients randomized in a 1:1 ratio to either the azacitidine control arm or to the APR-246 + azacitidine experimental arm, with a primary endpoint of CR rate.
-The first patient was enrolled in January 2019 and we anticipate full enrollment in our Phase 3 trial in the first quarter of 2020 and top-line data from this trial in the second half of 2020. - U.S. Phase 1b/2 MDS/AML Trial-We are supporting an investigator-initiated Phase 1b/2 single-arm, open-label trial in the United States, sponsored by Dr. David Sallman of the H. Lee Moffitt Cancer Center and Research Institute, or Moffitt, evaluating APR-246 with azacitidine as frontline therapy in HMA-naïve patients with TP53 mutant MDS or AML.
-We are collaborating with Moffitt on this trial by supplying APR-246, in addition to providing financial support.
+The first patient was enrolled in January 2019 and we anticipate full enrollment in our Phase 3 trial in and top-line data from this trial in . - U.S. Phase 1b/2 MDS/AML Trial-We are supporting an investigator-initiated Phase 1b/2 single-arm, open-label trial in the United States evaluating APR-246 with azacitidine as frontline therapy in HMA-naïve patients with TP53 mutant MDS and AML.
 The primary endpoint of the trial is CR rate and enrollment has completed with 55 patients.
-Top-line results on the CR rate primary endpoint and median duration of response are expected in the second half of 2019.
-The regimen achieved an ORR of 88% and a CR rate of 59% in 41 response-evaluable patients as of July 2019.
-In MDS patients, the CR rate was 61%, with an additional 27% achieving non-CR responses.
-In AddL patients, the CR rate was 50%, with an additional 38% achieving non-CR responses.
-In addition, 46% of evaluable MDS/AML patients were able to discontinue treatment in order to proceed to allo-HCT.
-By intention-to-treat analysis, and with a median follow up of 10.5 months, median OS was 11.6 months (95% confidence interval: 9.2 14.0 months) with significantly prolonged OS of 12.8 months in responding patients versus 3.9 months in non-responding patients (p < 0.0001).
-Analysis of peer-reviewed published data in TP53 mutant MDS and AML suggests frontline azacitidine monotherapy provides an ORR of 40-50% for AML, CR rates of approximately 20% and median OS of 7.8 months. - French Phase 1b/2 MDS/AML Trial-We are supporting a parallel investigator-initiated Phase 1b/2 single-arm, open-label trial in France, sponsored by Groupe Francophone des Myelodysplasies, or GFM, under lead investigator Prof. Pierre Fenaux, evaluating APR-246 with azacitidine as frontline therapy in HMA-naïve patients with TP53 mutant MDS or AML.
-We are collaborating with GFM on this trial by supplying APR-246, in addition to providing financial support.
-The primary endpoint of the trial is CR rate and enrollment has completed with 53 patients.
-Top-line results on the CR rate primary endpoint of the trial is CR rate and enrollment has completed with 53 patients.
-Top-line results on the CR rate of 56% in 16 response-evaluable patients.
-In MDS patients, the CR rate was 55%, with an additional 18% achieving non-CR responses.
-In AML patients, the CR rate was 60%, with an additional 20% achieving non-CR responses.
-Responding patients who proceed to allo-HCT are eligible to continue receiving APR-246 with azacitidine as post-transplant maintenance therapy. - Phase 2 MDS/AML Post-Transplant Trial-We are currently enrolling our single-arm, open-label Phase 2 trial evaluating APR-246 with azacitidine as post-transplant maintenance therapy in TP53 mutant MDS and AML patients who have received allo-HCT.
-The primary endpoint is

-- relapse-free survival at 12 months.
-Target enrollment is 31 patients and we anticipate full enrollment in the second half of 2020.
-Analysis of the historical, peer-reviewed published data in TP53 mutant MDS and AML patients who undergo bone marrow transplant suggests that TP53 mutation is associated with a 4-fold increased risk of death following transplantation and a 1-year relapse-free survival of only 30%. - Phase 1/2 AML Trials-Based on in vitro data evidencing synergistic activity between APR-246 and a Bcl-2 inhibitor, we have designed and plan to conduct Phase 1/2 clinical trials in frontline and relapsed/refractory AML assessing APR-246 with a Bcl-2 inhibitor with or without azacitidine.
-We anticipate the first patient to be enrolled in the fourth quarter of 2019.
+Top-line results on the CR rate primary endpoint are expected in .
+The regimen achieved an ORR of 88% and a CR rate of 60% in 40 response-evaluable patients as of June 2019.
+In addition, 43% of evaluable patients were able to discontinue treatment in order to proceed to allo-HCT.
+Median overall survival, or OS, has not yet been reached in this trial as of June 2019.
+Analysis of peer-reviewed published data in TP53 mutant MDS and AML suggests frontline azacitidine monotherapy provides an ORR of 40-50% for AML, CR rates of approximately 20% and median OS of 7-8 months. - French Phase 1b/2 MDS/AML Trial-We are supporting a parallel investigator-initiated Phase 1b/2 single-arm, open-label trial in France, evaluating APR-246 with azacitidine as frontline therapy in HMA-naïve patients with TP53 mutant MDS and AML.
+All patients are to receive the recommended Phase 2 dose from the U.S. Phase 1b/2 MDS/AML Trial.
+As of June 2019, the regimen has achieved an ORR of 80% in 15 response-evaluable patients.
+Responding patients who proceed to allo-HCT are eligible to continue receiving APR-246 with azacitidine as post-transplant maintenance therapy.
+The primary endpoint of the trial is CR rate.
+Target enrollment in the French Phase 1b/2 MDS/AML Trial is 51 patients and we anticipate full enrollment in - Phase 2 MDS/AML Post-Transplant Trial-We are currently enrolling our single-arm, open-label Phase 2 trial evaluating APR-246 with azacitidine as post-transplant maintenance therapy in TP53 mutant MDS and AML patients who have received allo-HCT.
+The primary endpoint is relapse-free survival at 12 months.
+Target enrollment is 31 patients and we anticipate full enrollment in .
+Analysis of the historical, peer-reviewed published data in TP53 mutant MDS and AML patients who undergo bone marrow transplant suggests that TP53 mutation is associated with a 4-fold increased risk of death following transplantation and a 1-year relapse-free survival of only 30%. - Phase 1/2 AML Trials-Based on in vitro data demonstrating synergistic activity between APR-246 and a Bcl-2 inhibitor, we have designed and plan to conduct Phase 1/2 clinical trials in frontline and relapsed/refractory AML assessing APR-246 with a Bcl-2 inhibitor with or without azacitidine.
+We anticipate the first patient to be enrolled in .